Underneath and on top of the White Cliffs of Dover!

 Never in the field of human conflict was so much owed by so many to so few.
 The event will be a six hour timed challenge event.
 Complete as many loops as you wish within the time limit.

 There is some wildlife to keep an eye out for, you'll be able to see what's going on at both Dover and Folkestone Harbours, there will no doubt be some ships to see and some trains to spot too for good measure not to mention a little bit of fun at the turnaround on the cliffs which is a sound mirror!

-We put on marathons run exactly the way we wish they were all run.
+We put on events run exactly the way we wish they were all run.
 Low key, friendly and with most of the entry fee being spent on the runners.
 Please consider joining us on the Kent Coast!

 It's our aim that this event makes an impactful difference to Samphire Hoe in a positive fashion and as such £5 from each entry fee will be donated directly to the nature reserve to aid them in maintaining this lovely environment.

 The course runs up from the start, up through the tunnel to the top of the cliffs and then in a loop along the North Downs Way and then back along a cycle way before descending back through the tunnel, a loop around the trails at Samphire Hoe and that's a 8.76 mile loop.

 You can view the route on MapMyRun here